-Children learn by playing the game of telephone that information gets garbled as it gets passed along.
-Too bad that medical writers don’t know that basic lesson.
+Children learn from playing the game of telephone that information gets garbled as it gets passed along.
+It’s too bad that all medical writers don’t seem to know that basic lesson.

-That’s why that although I am also a medical writer about diabetes, I don’t ask you to trust me.
+That’s why, as a medical writer for diabetes, I don’t ask you to just trust me.
 Unlike almost everyone who prepares medical articles for the Internet, I link the primary sources so you can see that it’s not just my opinion or a secondary source that other medical writers at secondary sources like Reuters Health write.

 In the children’s game of telephone cumulative errors from mishearing often result in what the last player hears isn’t anything like the way it started.
 This can amuse children.
 But it can lead us seriously astray.
-The brain fuel myth can lead those of us who have diabetes to a diet far too high in carbohydrates.
+One example is the brain fuel myth which can lead people with diabetes to a diet far too high in carbohydrates.

 If the people who say that our brains need at least 130 grams of available carbohydrate per day to work properly were correct, then nothing you read here can make any sense.
 For about half a year I have been getting only about a third of that amount.

 You can read – but don’t swallow – what Edutopia Magazine writes about our carbohydrate requirements.
 “To achieve and maintain normal brain function, adults and children need 130 grams of carbohydrates a day,” some freelance medical writer named Abby Christopher writes there.

 She even quotes Diane Stadler, research assistant professor in the Oregon Health and Science University’s health promotion and sports medicine division to that effect.
 “Restricting carbs like the Atkins Diet is going to have an effect on the brain,” Ms. Stadler told her.

 Closer to home is a comment by a Certified Diabetes Educator to one of my articles here.
 “Remember that the brain does need 130 grams of carbs per day for healthy function,” she writes.